pavankalyanjonnadula/TheMovieDB/README.md

 In “when” part we are putting action/behavior that we want to test.
 “Then” section is dedicated for verification part.
 Here we should put our assertions.
 Code Coverage

-The App will supports both dark and light modes